ajb601/TaskPlan/UserResearch.md

 Team Action (if any):

 # Observation 3
-Observation Statement:
-Supporting Data:
-Team Action (if any):
+Observation Statement: An Overwhelming amount of people would benefit from showing travel time with a scheduled notification.
+Supporting Data: Question 4 Answers with 31 Yes and 6 Maybes Team Action (if any): Use Google Maps APIs to include the route times in notifications.

 # Observation 4
 Observation Statement: